snakesonabrain/groundhog/docs/index.rst

 (`CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_) license.
 Any commercial usage is strictly prohibited.
 Contact the authors for other licensing options if you plan to use the package for commercial work.

-Commercial use is permitted for project `Patrons <https://www.patreon.com/groundhogpython/>`_.

 Indices and tables